erstome/MLOps-zoomcamp-2024/README.md

 # MLOps-zoomcamp-2024

-My homework solutions of the MLOps zoomcamp 2024
+This repo has my homework solutions of the [MLOps zoomcamp 2024](https://github.com/DataTalksClub/mlops-zoomcamp).